semanticarts/ontology-toolkit/README.md

                         about ontology and imports
 ```

-The bundle module is supports creating an ontology deployment containing both RDF and non-RDF artifacts for delivery or web hosting.
+The `bundle` sub-command supports creating an ontology deployment containing both RDF and non-RDF artifacts for delivery or web hosting.

 ```
 $ python ontology-toolkit.py bundle -h